 So in college, she went to John Hopkins and took a double major in public health and writing.
 But she struggled with the idea of doing traditional public health on a mass scale or the med school.
 Until she decided she wanted to get into medical school and do prevention.
 But it wasn't a thing when she was applying; but it was always something that she carried with her.
 So, when she finally found Obesity Medicine in the middle of her internal medicine residency, that was it!
 She wants to manage disease and prevent it from progressing to the main diseases we think of in internal medicine like hypertension, diabetes, sleep apnea, and osteoarthritis, cholesterol problems.
 She wanted to get to the cause of it.

 [03:17] Traits that Lead to Becoming a Good Obesity Medicine Doc

 Alexandra cites compassion and openness as important traits to becoming a good obesity medicine doctor.
 There is an intense amount of stigma around treating, managing, being a person who carries excess weight.

 She uses the word obese and she's proud to proclaim that she's an obesity medicine doctor.
-You need to know that comes with many years of beating yourself up with how much you weigh and people treating you differently.
+You need to know that patients come in with many years of beating themselves up with how much they weigh and people treating them differently.
 Doctors, even a lot of times, are vocal about hating that population of people.

 You have to be risk-taker.
 Think outside the box.
 Carve your own path in that regard.
 Another foundation to any specialty is just being really good at your primary training.
 Alexandra is an internist and she believes you still need to be a really good generalist to be a good specialist.